d-scanzi/UOAdown/README.md

 ***NOTE: the template was created by the author and it respects the general guidelines linked above.
 These guidelines are not strict and might vary across departments.
-Thus, the [APA style 7th](https://apastyle.apa.org/) guidelines have been implemented where the University did not provided rules.***
+Thus, the [APA style 7th](https://apastyle.apa.org/) guidelines have been implemented where the University did not provided rules.*** With time new citation styles might be added.
+Contributions on this are welcome.

 ### Using UOAdown for your thesis